- One, we use analytics software to ensure that the services are running correctly and to make sure you have the best onsite experience possible.

 - We use analytics to collect data on how our website is used.
 This included such things as what websites you were on before you came to our site, how much time is spent on the site, and where the site was exited.
 This does not give us names or IP.
 This is done using tracking cookies.

 - We use affiliate links throughout the website.
 When the link is clicked, it adds a tracking cookie to your browser for up to 30 days.
 If you purchase from the website, we get a commission on that sale.
-We do not receive your personally information, but we are told when there is a sale.
+We do not receive your personal information, but we are told when there is a sale.

 How do we use personal information?

 - We use Google Analytics to track website performance.
-We use this data to improve the website and ensure the our users have the best experience on the website.
+We use this data to improve the website and ensure our users have the best experience on the website.